Cookie Policy

 We may use browser local storage to store non-sensitive user preferences:

-• Analytics identifier: Our product analytics (PostHog) stores a random, non-identifying analytics id in local storage instead of a cookie, so your usage can be understood across visits without cross-site tracking.
+- Analytics identifier: Our product analytics (PostHog) stores a random, non-identifying analytics id in local storage instead of a cookie, so your usage can be understood across visits without cross-site tracking.
 It contains no personal information and is removed if you turn analytics off in Settings → Privacy.
+On our public pages it is only ever stored if you have said yes — decline, and nothing is written there at all.

 Important: Your preference local storage (dark mode, UI state) stays on your device and is never sent to us.
 The analytics identifier is shared only with our analytics processor (PostHog, EU) as part of anonymised usage events, and only while analytics is enabled.
 You can clear local storage at any time via your browser settings without affecting the Service.